Center for Poultry & Livestock Excellence Funding Opportunities

 - SWOT (Strengths, Weaknesses, Opportunities and Threats) Analysis of Pennsylvania animal agriculture, including small ruminants, swine, poultry, dairy and beef.
 Complete statewide analysis with regional subsection findings to assist in identifying economic impact, environment footprint, regional challenges, and areas of growth for animal health and food safety.

-An additional $15,000 is available for sponsorship of events with a statewide impact with the goal of enhancing poultry, swine, lamb, sheep and goat production.
+Additional funds are allotted for sponsorship of events with a statewide impact with the goal of enhancing poultry, swine, lamb, sheep and goat production.
 Those interested in being considered for sponsorship should complete the center's online form.